 "Brand fit music,” (music that matches your brand's persona) lifts restaurant sales by over 9%.

 Restaurant managers have a chance to grow their sales and create a better customer experience just by thinking carefully about their music choices.

-Here are a few questions restaurant owners can ask about ambient music and how it can help their business grow.
+Here are a few questions that QSR restaurant owners can ask about ambient music and how it can help their business grow.